County of Devon

 Some other Devon-based libraries, such as Exmouth, Newton Abbot and Bideford also have considerable local studies collections and local newspapers on film.

 The book collection of the former Westcountry Studies Library is therefore now part of our Devon Heritage Services collections.
 The collection includes more than 50,000 volumes relating to all aspects of Devon and the adjoining counties.
 Our former Devon Record Office searchroom library has been incorporated into the Devon Heritage Services book collection, with duplicates removed from the searchroom shelves.
 Books in the Devon Heritage Services collections are available for reference only, and cannot be borrowed .
-Until late Spring 2014, others can be pre-ordered from the stack at the former Westcountry Studies Library premises, to be consulted at the heritage centre at Sowton.
+Until 9 May 2014, others can be pre-ordered from the stack at the former Westcountry Studies Library premises, to be consulted at the heritage centre at Sowton.

 Research cannot be carried out by Devon Heritage Centre staff on behalf of enquirers, so any requests for research in these books should be referred to a private record agent or researcher.
 However, various types of copying service – subject to copyright rules – and a checking service - is available through Devon Heritage Services